CodeBreakerMG/CSCE-679-Data-Visualization-Assignment2/readme.md

 1. Open a terminal and navigate to the project folder: cd path/to/temperature-heatmap
 2. Start a local server (Example with Python): python -m http.server 8000
 3. Open a browser and go to: http://localhost:8000
-4. Open a browser and go to the provided URL.

 ## **Usage**
 - The heatmap displays temperature variations by month and year.